Modular affine Hecke category and regular unipotent centralizer: Geometric Satake equivalence, central sheaves and Wakimoto sheaves

 where the right-hand side denotes the category of finite-dimensional $\widetilde{G}_\bk$-modules.
 Following earlier work of Lusztig~\cite{lusztig}, Ginzburg~\cite{ginzburg} and Be{\u\i}linson--Drinfeld~\cite{bd}, they then prove the following.

 \begin{thm}[Geometric Satake equivalence, \cite{mv}] The group scheme $\widetilde{G}_\bk$ is a connected reductive group, and its root datum is dual to that of $G$. \end{thm}

 See~\cite{br} for a detailed study of the proof of Theorem~\ref{thm:Satake}.
 In view of this theorem, in the rest of the paper we will denote the reductive group $\widetilde{G}_\bk$ by $G^\vee_\bk$.
-In the course of the proof of Theorem~\ref{thm:Satake}, Mirkovi{\'c} and Vilonen construct a canonical maximal torus of $G^\vee_\bk$; we will denote this maximal torus by $T^\vee_\bk$.
+In the course of the proof of Theorem~\ref{thm:Satake}, Mirkovi{\'c} and Vilonen construct a canonical maximal torus $T^\vee_\bk$ of $G^\vee_\bk$.
 (More precisely, given a choice of Borel subgroup $B \subset G$ and of maximal torus $T \subset B$, one obtains ``weight functors'' which allow to define a maximal torus $T^\vee_\bk \subset G^\vee_\bk$ with a canonical identification $X^*(T^\vee_\bk) = X_*(T)$.
 The authors then prove that the resulting subgroup $T^\vee_\bk$ does not depend on the choice of $B$ and $T$, see~\cite[\S 1.5.5]{br} for details.)